movingpictures83/PCA/README.md

 two sets of data and the values of multiple observables in each set, how well the two sets can be separated based on these values.

-The plugin expects as input a text file with two key, value pairs.
-The keys are "input1" and "input2", and both should map to a CSV file with data set 1 and data set 2, respectively.
+The plugin expects as input a text file two key, value pairs.
+Two of the keys are "input1" and "input2", and both should map to a CSV file with data set 1 and data set 2, respectively.
+The third is "groups", which should be set to true if there are multiple groups of data

 The plugin accepts a "prefix" as an "outputfile" and will generate three output files:
 1. (prefix).plotdata.csv -> Data for the PCA plot, in tabular format